-The IP//AI was co-founded in 2018 by Prof Angie Abdilla, Director of Old Ways, New.
-This year, IP//AI is in partnership with the Australian Network for Art and Technology (ANAT); Abdilla co-designed the workshop with Dr Gabriela Ferraro and Dr Safiya Okai-Ugbaje from the ANU School of Cybernetics.
+The Indigenous Protocols for Artificial Intelligence (IP//AI) was co-founded in 2018 by Prof Angie Abdilla, Director of Old Ways, New.

+This year, Indigenous Protocols for Artificial Intelligence (IP//AI) is in partnership with the Australian Network for Art and Technology (ANAT);

+Abdilla co-designed the workshop with Dr Gabriela Ferraro and Dr Safiya Okai-Ugbaje from the ANU School of Cybernetics.
 Abdilla and Ferraro co-facilitated the two-way learning for a group of Indigenous creatives, researchers, and technologists.